-High above the town of Kotor are some of the best vantage points across the bay – the city walls.
-The walls date back to medieval times, started in the 9th century to protect Kotor from invaders.
-They were added to over the years by whoever ran the city at the time – from the Byzantines to the Venetians – until the 15th century when they finally formed a full loop up into the hillside.
-There’s a mixture of ramparts, gates, churches, forts and bastions built along them, and despite time, invasion and earthquakes over the years they’re still remarkably well-preserved.
-In the daytime their grey stone blends in with the greyish-green colour of the mountains behind and it can be hard to pick them out.
-But at night they’re all lit up and we had a perfect view of them from our apartment across the bay in Muo.
-When the bay was calm, the lights reflected in the water of the fjord below almost make it look like the walls formed a circle.
+High above the medieval town of Kotor in Montenegro is one of the best viewpoints over the Bay of Kotor – the city walls.
+In the daytime the grey stone of the walls blends in with the greyish-green of the mountains behind and it can be hard to pick them out when you look up at the hillside.
+But when the sun goes down, Kotor’s city walls are all lit up – we had a perfect view of them from where we were staying across the bay in Muo.
+When the bay is calm, the lights reflect in the water of the fjord below and almost make it look like the walls form a circle.

 Climbing Kotor city walls

 The earliest Kotor city walls were built into these steep, rocky cliffs back in the 9th century to protect the town from invaders.
 They were added to over the years by whoever ran the city at the time – everyone from the Byzantines to the Venetians – until the 15th century when the walls finally formed a full loop running up into the hillside above the town.